LebogangMabaso/peer-skills-exchange-board/README.md

 # Build the Docker image
 make docker-build

-# Run the application in Docker
+# Run the application in Docker (runs tests by default)
-make docker-run
+docker run -it --rm peer-skill-exchange python -m src.main
 ```

 ## Usage